meker12/commerce-channels.en/help/amazon-sales-channel/store-integration.md

 To get started with [!DNL Amazon Sales Channel], you must create (add) an [!DNL Amazon Sales Channel] store and connect it to your Amazon Seller Account.
 These two steps integrate your [!DNL Commerce] and Amazon accounts to share data, sync products, and more.

-_You will need the primary log-in credentials for your [!DNL Amazon Seller Central] account (the email or phone used to create the seller account) to connect your store._
+_You need the primary log-in credentials for your [!DNL Amazon Seller Central] account (the email or phone used to create the seller account) to connect your store._

 >[!NOTE]
 >